hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

   - Storage
   - hpe-alletra
 ---
-The Data Services Cloud Console (DSCC) UI might be sufficient for many customer (maybe even most of them), but lately I was approached from multiple customer that were looking for an efficient way to manage their HPE storage assets with PowerShell scripts.
-When I started looking into the available option to access the DSCC API with PowerShell I obviously first found the [PowerShell toolkit for managing the HPE Data Services Cloud Console](https://developer.hpe.com/blog/new-powershell-toolkit-available-for-managing-hpe-data-services-cloud-console/) on the [HPE Developer Portal](https://developer.hpe.com/).
-Working with this PowerShell toolkit I realized that it is on one hand an honorable first approach of my colleagues to write such a toolkit, but it is not complete and not yet fully tested.
+HPE provides the Data Services Cloud Console (DSCC), a SaaS-based cloud console, to eliminate silos and to reduce complexity by delivering a unified management of HPE storage arrays.
+It's UI may be sufficient for many customer to manage their HPE storage assets, but lately I was approached from multiple customer that were looking for an efficient way to manage their HPE storage assets with PowerShell scripts.
+When I started looking into the available options to access the DSCC API with PowerShell, I first found the [PowerShell toolkit for managing the HPE Data Services Cloud Console](https://developer.hpe.com/blog/new-powershell-toolkit-available-for-managing-hpe-data-services-cloud-console/) on the [HPE Developer Community Portal](https://developer.hpe.com/).
+Working with this PowerShell toolkit, I realized that it is, on one hand, an honorable first approach by my colleagues to write such a toolkit, but it is not complete and not yet fully tested.
 H﻿ence, a different solution needed to be found.

-The DSCC provides an public Open API 3.X spec that can be used to generate your preferred language SDK as it is described for Python in this [blog](https://developer.hpe.com/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator/).
-Using the Open API 3.X spec of the DSCC API has the benefit, that it is providing a complete list of possible API operations.
+The DSCC provides an public OpenAPI 3.x spec that can be used to generate your preferred language SDK as it is described for Python in this [blog](https://developer.hpe.com/blog/get-started-building-dscc-api-client-libraries-for-python-using-openapi-generator/).
+U﻿sing the OpenAPI 3.x spec of the DSCC API has the benefit of providing complete list of possible API operations.
 And once the procedure to generate the SDK is in place, a new SDK can easily be created if new features are exposed via the DSCC API.

-In this blog I will describe the steps I used to generate a DSCC PowerShell SDK and show in a view examples how this SDK is used for daily tasks, my customer asked me for help.
+In this blog, I will describe the steps I used to generate a DSCC PowerShell SDK and show how this SDK is used for daily tasks.

 # Creating the DSCC Powershell SDK

-My first step to generate the DSCC Powershell SDK was to download the current [YAML](https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.yaml)- or [JSON](https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.json) Open API 3.x spec of the DSCC API that you can find on the [Data Services Cloud API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) page.
+My first step to generate the DSCC Powershell SDK was to download the current [YAML](https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.yaml)- or [JSON](https://console-us1.data.cloud.hpe.com/doc/api/v1/storage-api.json) OpenAPI 3.x spec of the DSCC API that can be found on the [Data Services Cloud API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) page.

 ![DSCC API Spec](/img/dscc-api-spec.png "DSCC API Documentation")